markoonakic/website/content/posts/dropbear-SHH.md

     scp ~/.ssh/dropbear.pub marko@192.168.0.200:~/dropbear.pub

-Using scp we can copy the public key to the remote system of SSH.
+Using `scp` we can copy the public key over to the server.

 #### Add the key to the initramfs authorized keys: